 Researcher: Faculty member, research technician, postdoctoral fellow, graduate student, medicine student, volunteer

 IACUC Member: IACUC member

 IACUC Community Member (as applicable): IACUC member

 There will be multiple Modules to complete depending upon an individual’s NEOMED role and the type(s) of species and/or techniques used on the protocol.
 Within each Module, there are multiple courses to complete.
 Each course has an associated quiz.
 Individuals must pass all of the quizzes with an aggregate score of 80% in order to successfully complete the Module.
 The quizzes may be repeated as often as necessary in order to achieve a passing score.

 Please note if investigators include a new species or add new techniques to their protocol, they will be required to complete the species-specific or technique-specific Modules prior to IACUC approval.
-This training will need to be reflected on the Modification Request (see Section 2.A.) and/or on the Annual Review (see Section 2) forms.
+This training will need to be reflected on the Amendment Request and/or on the Annual Review.